Board of Directors

 Jennifer Bain, MD, PhD

-Dr. Jennifer Bain, MD, PhD, is an assistant professor in child neurology at Columbia University Medical Center.
+Dr. Jennifer Bain, MD, PhD, is an associate professor in child neurology at Columbia University Medical Center.
 Dr. Bain completed both M.D. and PhD. as well as general pediatrics residency at Rutgers – New Jersey Medical School.
 She trained in child neurology at New York Presbyterian – Columbia University Medical Center and is a board certified neurologist with special certification in Child Neurology.
 Her early research career focused on spinal cord and brain development after injuries such as spinal cord injury and perinatal hypoxic ischemic encephalopathy.
 She currently works as a clinician at Columbia Doctors specializing in general pediatric neurology with expertise in development, behavioral neurology and autism.
 Her clinical research has focused on studying autonomic dysfunction in children with autism spectrum disorders as well as the gender disparity between girls and boys with an autism diagnosis.
 She is also very interested in the movement differences in children with autism.
 Dr. Bain authored a manuscript describing the first six girls with variants in the HNRNPH2 gene and is currently enrolling more individuals with HNRNP-Related Neurodevelopmental Disorders to learn more about the natural course of these neurodevelopmental disorders.

 HNRNPH2